 Men are attracted to people whose bodies arouse them.
 They need to ejaculate through penetrative sex to obtain the physical gratification that may give them a sense of intimacy with another person.
 So men promote sexual love.
 They think that love between adults should always be sexually motivated because that’s how they experience it.
 Some men disrespect women they have sex with.
 Other men use sex to humiliate others.

-Sexual love arises from a man’s gratitude for the physical gratification he enjoys with a lover.
+Sexual love arises from the gratitude a man may feel when he enjoys physical gratification with a lover.
 Sexual love involves a man focusing on his own pleasure rather than responding to a lover’s needs.
 Sexual love only lasts as long as a man is enjoying regular sex.
 So sexual love is not as long-lasting as platonic love based solely on affection.
 Women do not have an arousal cycle.
 Nor do women experience sexual frustration or a need to engage in intercourse or any other sexual activity.
 Women do not need to achieve orgasm with a lover, in order to make an emotional connection.

 Women alone have little reason to embark on intimate relationships with other adults.
 Male sex drive is the trigger that initiates most adult sexual relationships.
 This may explain why lesbians often delay starting sexual relationships.
 If women behaved like men, adult relationships would be much shorter than they are.
 Women’s willingness to offer intercourse cements the relationships that men initiate for sexual reasons.
 Women’s desire for affectionate companionship allows heterosexual and lesbian relationships to endure beyond the initial passion and novelty of casual sex.